 Why I care about model adaptation

-I think about this in two layers.
+I think about this in two layers, as illustrated below:

 📝 Selected Publications